Bear McCreary: Films

 Following Step Up 3D, he scored three films directed by Joe Lynch, Chillerama, Knights of Badassdom and Everly.
 Everly's soundtrack included a duet McCreary sang with his wife, Raya Yarbrough.

 McCreary has only worked with a few directors multiple times: Christopher Landon on three films, Happy Death Day, Happy Death Day 2U and Freaky; and director McG twice on Rim of the World and The Babysitter: Killer Queen.

 Other notable film scores include Angry Video Game Nerd: The Movie, 10 Cloverfield Lane, The Cloverfield Paradox, Child's Play, and Godzilla: King of the Monsters.

 McCreary's latest feature scores include Ava, The Babysitter: Killer Queen, Freaky and Paws of Fury: The Legend of Hank.

-In June 2023, McCreary replacing Thomas Newman as a score composer in the latest upcoming film The Last Voyage of the Demeter, directed by André Øvredal.
+In June 2023, McCreary replaced Thomas Newman as composer for the film The Last Voyage of the Demeter, directed by André Øvredal.

 Video games

 McCreary made an eight-bit rendition of the Dark Void theme, which was, originally, an April fools joke.
 However, the theme was used for the prequel, Dark Void Zero.
 He composed all the songs in an eight-bit fashion by connecting the wires on an actual NES console and cartridge to create authenticity.

 He arranged James Rolfe's The Angry Video Game Nerd "You're a Mean One, Mr. Grinch" parody "You're a Mean One, Mr. Nerd" for the 2010 Christmas special, with orchestra and eight-bit audio elements.

-McCreary also performed with his orchestra live at Sony's E3 2016 press conference throughout the show and composed the score of the 2018 God of War game.
-He also composed the music for its 2022 sequel, God of War Ragnarök, for which he also plays a minor character in the game, a Dwarf named Ræb.
+McCreary also performed with his orchestra live at Sony's E3 2016 press conference throughout the show and composed the score of the 2018 video game God of War, which shifted the God of War series to Norse mythology.
+He also composed the music for its 2022 sequel, God of War Ragnarök—as well as its 2023 expansion, Valhalla—for which he also plays a minor character in the game, a Dwarf named Ræb (Bear spelled backwards), who plays the Hurdy Gurdy, the same instrument Bear uses throughout the score for the game.
+He also returned to score the 2026 side game God of War Sons of Sparta.
+This game returned the series to its original Greek mythology setting, so McCreary drew from Greek folk music, using instruments such as the kithara and aulos, combining them with elements of chiptunes due to the game's retro 2D style.

 In 2021, McCreary composed the score for Call of Duty: Vanguard.